 Spring & Summer Tours:

 Even during summer tours, it’s still important to dress in layers on the boat.
 Expect the temperature to be about 20-30°F colder on the water, so we recommend dressing in light layers to stay comfortable on your excursion.
 It’s easy to get wet on Los Angeles whale watching tours, so we find that light windbreakers or raincoats are the best layering options for warmer days.

 on Your LA Harbor Breeze Cruise

-Gray whale season typically runs between December and April, so be sure to book your cruise during these months if the gray whale is at the top of your list of sea mammals to see.
+Gray Whale season typically runs between December and April, so be sure to book your Los Angeles whale watching cruise during these months if the gray whale is at the top of your list of sea mammals to see.
 The gray whale is known for its incredibly long migration taken between feeding and mating grounds, which can last between 9,000 and 16,000 miles.
 Gray Whales make their way to the Pacific waters of Los Angeles to mate from the cooler waters of the Bering seas.
-When whale watching, gray whales can be identified by their dark, grey coloring.
+When whale watching, Gray Whales can be identified by their dark, grey coloring.